 - → disaster relief and recovery

 - → community mental health

 - → risk understanding and communication

 - → individual and community behaviour under pressure

 - → economic impacts of natural hazards on communities

 - → community participation in hazard risk identification and mitigation

 - → resilience of essential lifelines

-- roles of, and benefits for, governments, businesses and community groups
+- → roles of, and benefits for, governments, businesses and community groups

-- community strengths and capacities
+- → community strengths and capacities

 - → sources of vulnerability.

-Recognise understand

-Recognise, understand, manage and communicate risk

-Awareness and acknowledgement of risk(s) is an essential first step in development of resilient communities.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Improve the way we recognise, understand, manage and communicate risk Awareness and acknowledgement of risk(s) is an essential first step in development of resilient communities.
 Without that acknowledgement, it is difficult to describe what resilience might look like, and what needs to be done to strengthen it.

-Communities are all unique in their own way, and while they will share some similarities, there is a need for bespoke solutions - not a one-size-fits-all approach - to minimising risk.
+Communities are all unique in their own way and while they will share some similarities, we need bespoke solutions - not a one-size-fits-all approach - to minimising risk.
 A priority is to be able to communicate local (and regional) risk in ways that are understood across all elements within communities, and where required actions can be debated and agreed on.
 Once risk is communicated and understood, people need to feel supported and empowered to take necessary action to address those risks.

-Understand, develop and measure resilience in communities

-Despite the significant interest in community resilience, there is no consensus on how to measure it in practice.
+Understand, develop and measure resilience in communities Despite the significant interest in community resilience, there is no consensus on how to measure it in practice.
 The Australian Disaster Resilience Index measures the capacity for disaster resilience but does not attempt to define how to measure actual resilience (demonstration by lived experience) to disasters.
 Actual resilience can only be measured after a disaster and it is difficult to track annual progress, as this would require averages over decades.

-Ideally, disaster resilience measures will incorporate:

-- → culturally appropriate resilience - nationally consistent indicators and performance measures - business measures that cover the types of businesses and the nature of natural hazards - broader metrics that include physical health, mental health and insurance take-up - better understanding drivers of resilience activities, including financial support for enacting solutions that protect against future shocks and stressors - an understanding that resilience may vary across hazards and the magnitudes of those hazards - an understanding that interdependencies between things is important - community resilience and a placed-based focus are needed.
+Ideally, disaster resilience measures will incorporate: → culturally appropriate resilience (including resilience as measured by specific groups, such as First Nations communities) → nationally consistent indicators and performance measures ightarrow business measures that cover the types of businesses and the nature of natural hazards → broader metrics that include physical health, mental health and insurance take-up → better understanding the drivers of resilience activities, including financial support for enacting solutions that protect against future shocks and stressors → an understanding that resilience may vary across hazards and the magnitudes of those hazards → an understanding that interdependencies between things is important - community resilience and a place-based focus are needed.